tttmmmsss/ICM7218C/README.md

    chips from Maxim.
    While these other chips provide similar capabilities, this library was specifically designed for the Maxim ICM7218C variant.
-   This library will function properly with other A/B chips and may not function out of the box for the D varient.. https://facebook.com/werelwolf
+   This library will not function properly with other A/B chips and may or not not function out of the box for the D varient.. https://facebook.com/werelwolf

    Interface requires up to 10 digital out pins for full support of